01. Introduction: Risking life and limb on low-cost Mexican airlines

 Seat: 3A (main cabin)

-Then, out of nowhere, the flight information display changed our on-time status to “DELAYED“ and I was having visions of arriving in Tijuana at 3 AM instead of the 8 PM timeslot originally scheduled.
+But then (just I was thinking so highly of myself), the flight information display changed our on-time status to “DELAYED“ and I was having visions of arriving in Tijuana at 3 AM instead of the 8 PM timeslot originally scheduled.
 I don’t know about you, but the thoughts of a skinny little white boy like me wandering the streets Tijuana at 3 AM (lost and confused) aren’t pleasant.
 I would prefer to avoid such situations, thank you very much.

 These worries were completely without merit however, as there was no estimated departure time listed for the flight other than just being generally “delayed” – which could have meant anything.
 Furthermore, the activity at the gate seemed to be looking rather normal about 10 minutes before the scheduled boarding time.
 The gate agents were busy doing their thing, flight attendants and pilots were walking onto the plane and doing their pre-flight checks like normal, and nobody seemed overly concerned about how badly delayed we were actually going to be.